By Michael Lanza

 I’ve helped many readers plan unforgettable backpacking and hiking trips.

 In many respects, the Ruby Crest Trail compares favorably with some trips on my list of the top 10 best backpacking trips in America.
-I expect one of our campsites in the Rubies may ultimately make my list of top 25 favorite backcountry campsites of all time.
+And our campsite by Overland Lake in the Rubies found a place on my list of top 25 favorite backcountry campsites of all time.

-Read my feature story about my family’s trip, “Backpacking the Ruby Crest Trail—A Diamond in the Rough,” at The Big Outside.
+Read my feature story about this trip, “Backpacking the Ruby Crest Trail—A Diamond in the Rough,” at The Big Outside.